a close up of a computer screen with a triangle pattern

 Do foreign contractors need a US bank account?

 No, foreign contractors do not need a US bank account.
-They can receive payments in their local bank accounts or through international online payment services.
+They can receive payments in their local bank accounts or through international online banking or payment services.

 Do I need to pay international contractors in USD?